tc39/proposal-temporal/README.md

 ## Polyfill

-A complete polyfill can be found [here](./polyfill).
+A [non-production polyfill](./polyfill) was built to validate this proposal.
+The champions of this proposal will soon start work on a production-ready polyfill, and once it's started it will be linked here.
+If you're working on a different production-quality polyfill, let us know and we can link it here too!

-When viewing the [reference documentation](https://tc39.es/proposal-temporal/docs/index.html), the polyfill is automatically loaded in your browser, so you can try it out by opening your browser's developer tools.
+When viewing the [reference documentation](https://tc39.es/proposal-temporal/docs/index.html), the polyfill is automatically loaded in your browser, so you can try it out by opening your browser's developer tools console.

-**NOTE:** We encourage you to experiment with the polyfill, but don't use it in production!
+**NOTE: We encourage you to experiment with the polyfill, but don't use it in production!**
-The API may change before the proposal reaches Stage 3.
+**The API may change based on feedback from implementers, and the current non-production polyfill is very slow for some operations.**

 ## Documentation

 Reference documentation and examples can be found [here](https://tc39.es/proposal-temporal/docs/index.html).

-A cookbook to help you get started and learn the ins and outs of Temporal is available [here](https://tc39.es/proposal-temporal/docs/index.html)
+A cookbook to help you get started and learn the ins and outs of Temporal is available [here](https://tc39.es/proposal-temporal/docs/cookbook.html)